 Public Water System Assistance Program

-The Mississippi State University Extension Service Community Resource Development responded to the legislation by developing a partnership with the Mississippi State Department of Health to provide overall coordination of the Public Water System Board Management Training Program.
+The Mississippi State University Extension Service Community Resource Development contracted with the Mississippi Department of Health to provide coordination and support to the Public Water System Board Management Training Program.
+The University serves as a neutral third party to provide assistance to all of the organizations conducting trainings, which include Community Resource Group, Mississippi Rural Water Association, and Mississippi Water and Pollution Control Operators' Association.